|Wicked always wins.|

 I’d heard of her.
 Everyone had heard of her.
 Even people like me who didn’t even live in her universe!

-She was the epitome of evil.
+She was the very epitome of evil.
 She reveled in it.
 She wiped out whole villages—for sport.
 Her Black Knights were cruel and brutal.
 Like her, they were without mercy or compassion.

 Dr. Dunk reiterated that my Soul Gift wasn’t likely intended for the Evil Queen, but for someone who felt very strongly about her.
 That person I was destined to meet, apparently.